MeelahMe/llm-backend-intelligence-system/README.md

 Receive a summarized, LLM-generated explanation:

 {
-  "summary": "⚠️ Instance 'web-03' has been unresponsive for 5 minutes.
+  "summary": "Instance 'web-03' has been unresponsive for 5 minutes.
 This usually indicates a crash or network issue.
 Suggested action: SSH into the instance and check logs for nginx and systemd."
 }

 ## Architecture Overview